fernandodeperto/numbers-technical-challenge/README.md

 - New production environment containing the DNS zone deployment
 #### Changed
 - Fixed small issues with the Webfarm module's custom data script
+- Added support for creating an A record on the Webfarm module
 #### Removed
 ### [0.3.0]
 #### Added